opensearch-project/sql/experimental/src/docs/OpensearchSimpleSchema.md

 # Observability Schema Draft & Components

-The purpose of this POC is to propose a unified schema structure to the observability domain.
+The purpose of this RFC is to propose a unified schema structure to the observability domain.
 This schema is largely based on former work done both by OpenTelemetry project and ElasticCommonSchema project.

 Additional important aspect of this work